parflow/parflow/docs/user_manual/intro.rst

 hydrologists, geoscientists, environmental scientists and engineers.
-This manual is written assuming the reader has a basic understanding of Linux / UNIX environments, how to compose and execute scripts in various programming languages (e.g. TCL), and is familiar with groundwater and surface water hydrology, parallel computing, and numerical modeling in general.
-In Chapter 2 :ref:`Getting Started`, we describe how to install ParFlow, including building the code and associated libraries.
+This manual is written assuming the reader has a basic understanding of Linux / UNIX environments, how to compose and execute scripts in various programming languages (e.g. TCL or Python), and is familiar with groundwater and surface water hydrology, parallel computing, and numerical modeling in general.
+In :ref:`Getting Started`, we describe how to install ParFlow, including building the code and associated libraries.
 Then, we lead the user through a simple ParFlow run and discuss the automated test suite.
-In Chapter 3 :ref:`The ParFlow System`, we describe the ParFlow system in more detail.
+In :ref:`The ParFlow System`, we describe the ParFlow system in more detail.
 This chapter contains a lot of useful information regarding how a run is constructed and most importantly contains two detailed, annotated scripts that run two classical ParFlow